dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 It excels at data governance.
 It excels at self-service.
 It excels at integrating with other tools.
 It's just not the best tool for certain types of data modelling.

 It may also be right for your business's modelling _right now_.
 It's a great way to get started with data modelling if you've never done it before.
-It removes a few steps of complication that having another tool in the mix adds.
+It removes steps of complication that having another tool in the mix adds.

 So, with that said, here are the instances where I would recommend a move to dbt and the instances where Looker is going to better serve your needs.